This Bonkers 19-Foot Rolls-Royce Boat Tail May Be the Most Expensive New Car in History - News Break

 This Bonkers 19-Foot Rolls-Royce Boat Tail May Be the Most Expensive New Car in History

 Rolls-Royce is notoriously coy about the price of its truly bespoke limousines, yet since this new, outrageously decadent Boat Tail was inspired by the $13 million Rolls-Royce Sweptail from 2017, but with increased complexity, it may easily be the most expensive new car to date.
-(That title currently resides with Bugatti’s La Voiture Noire, which sold for a reported $18.7 million after taxes.)michaelsavage.com
+(That title currently resides with Bugatti’s La Voiture Noire, which sold for a reported $18.7 million after taxes.)
+The stunning cabriolet is named after the tapered rear end—a style which dates back to the 1920s, when cars like the Auburn 851 Speedster and Bentley Speed Six Boat-Tail were the talk of the town.robbreport.com